There are many support networks locally available to you, that you can reach out to for help and guidance.

 Wolverhampton Information, Advice and Support Service offer free impartial information, advice and support on matters relating to a child or young person’s special educational needs or disability from birth to 25 years.

-Parent Support Offer - Offer a range of support available for parents which includes:
+Parent Support Offer - Has a range of support available for parents which includes:

 • Training events